Fun for All!

 Service animals are welcome at Canada’s Wonderland.
 A service animal is defined as a dog or miniature pony that has been individually trained to perform tasks for a person with disabilities.
 We may ask you what task your service animal performs for you.
 Service animals must be physically controlled on a leash or harness at all times while on our property.
 There is a limit of one service animal per guest.
 Due to the nature of most rides, service animals must remain with a non-riding member of the guest's party.
 Canada's Wonderland ride attendants are not permitted to take control of service animals.
 Guests whose service animals demonstrate aggressive actions toward our guests or employees will be directed to remove the animal from the Park.

 Service animals are not permitted in water attractions, wet decks, wading pools, or lazy rivers.
-Service animals may be taken on Antique Carrousel and Character Carrousel in the "chariot" seating areas and Action Theatre.
+Service animals may be taken on Antique Carrousel and Character Carrousel.

 Please stop by Guest Services for more information.